Last Updated on by

 The best yogurts for the keto diet are usually whole fat and plain, though some exceptions make the list.
 Sound boring?
 It’s totally not.
-What other diet tells you to go ahead and dive into the goodness of creamy, whole milk?
+What other diet plan tells you to go ahead and dive into the goodness of creamy, whole milk?
 Flavorings or not, that experience in itself feels decadent.

 Keep in mind, you’ll need to watch your serving sizes to make sure any yogurt fits into your keto framework for the day.
 Here are a few to consider: